 Competition in a working environment can be beneficial for a company if done properly.
 The ability to measure one's work effectively can give an employee a sense of satisfaction and a benchmark of their own ability.
-The Leaderboard's purpose is to provide software developers at Metova with a tool that allows them to monitor the efficiency of their own work and to compare themselves to their coworkers.
+The Leaderboard's purpose is to provide software developers at Metova with a tool that allows them to monitor the efficiency of their own work and to compare themselves to their co-workers.

 Previously, work could only be measured manually by reading the lengthy logs, and did not portray an accurate picture of a developer's work.
 This tool provides programmers with visual data and scores that can be easily interpreted, as well as notes about their progress to keep increasing their efficiency.
 The Leaderboard measures developers' scores using various metrics, including amount of code written over a period of time and comparisons between project time estimates and results.
 Scores are assigned to individuals as well as project teams.
 Higher scoring developers take notes to pass down their techniques to lower scoring individuals, with the overall goal of increasing the company-wide score.
-This will result in the company becoming

-Augmented Reality Technical Support Application
+This will result in the company becoming more efficient, thus satisfying their customers and increasing business.
+Augmented Reality Technical Support Application TEAM MEMBERS:

-Siana Aspy Daniel Dudugjian Emily Holden Austin Keith
+Siana Aspy Daniel Dudugjian Emily Holden Austin Keith ADVISER:

-Ralph Bruce, Professor of the Practice of Electrical Engineering
+Ralph Bruce, Professor of the Practice of Electrical Engineering CLIENT: